tekumara/notes/git-log.md

 git log -G<regex> -p
 ```

 Search for commits that change the number of occurrences of the string, ie: adds or deletes it.
-A patch that updates it doesn't isn't included. `-p` shows the patch:
+A patch that updates it isn't included. `-p` shows the patch.

 ```
 git log -S<string> -p